 That didn’t stop Heffner or WRCA.
 They scheduled another program on homosexuality just two months later which was followed by another in January.
 The episodes covered topics including whether homosexuality should be treated as a criminal or a medical matter, nature vs. nurture as the cause of homosexuality and how society indoctrinates young people into gender roles

-Unfortunately no surviving tape of this episode still exists.
+Unfortunately no surviving tape of this episode still exists just the one still shot below.